ATS Optimization

 What is a good ATS score?

-A score above 80% is considered strong, while 90%+ is highly competitive.
+A score above 80% is considered strong, while a score above 90% is highly competitive and optimized for most ATS systems.

 Can I improve my ATS score quickly?

 Yes.
-Focus on keywords, formatting, and tailoring your resume to each job.
+Focus on improving keywords, formatting, measurable achievements, and tailoring your resume to each job description.

 Are ATS scores accurate?

-ATS scores are estimates, but they reflect how well your resume aligns with job requirements.
+ATS scores are estimates based on resume relevance and keyword matching, but they closely reflect how well your resume aligns with job requirements.